djackreuter/netprint/README.md

 # netprint

-PoC to get process and external ip addresse's it is communitating with
+PoC to get desired process and external ip address it is communitating with

-Work in progress